ramontayag/bitsy/README.md

 rake bitsy:install:migrations
 ```

+You need to start the Rails app, sidekiq workers, and clockwork daemon, with the `RAILS_ENV` set in the environment.

 ## Contributing

 I suggest you do your development in this [Vagrant box](https://github.com/ramontayag/ruby-bitcoin-box).
 I use it for my development.